uc-cdis/gen3-discovery-ai/README.md

 #### What the heck was all that setup?

-Basically you just replicated what Github Actions is doing, except locally.
+Basically you just replicated what GitHub Actions is doing, except locally.

 The steps you took were making sure that the linter configurations are mounted so that the local docker run